jsantoro10/jsantoro10.github.io/_cases/nonna.md

       - competitor1.png
       - competitor2.png
       - competitor3.png
+    analysis:
-    analysis: My analysis validated the challenges previously noted, in addition to revealing a **user preference for single sign-on**.
+      - My analysis validated the challenges previously noted, in addition to revealing a **user preference for single sign-on**.
 I was surprised to find that many of the user reviews for the competitors’ apps noted a broken ordering flow.
 Unsurprisingly, users stopped using the app altogether once it lost value to them.
-  insight: Our users value efficiency, reliability, and customization.
+  insight: "**Our users value efficiency, reliability, and customization.**"
 ideation:
   summary: Once I had a clear idea of the key challenges–and, in turn, the key improvement opportunities–I began sketching out different iterations of the homepage using the **Crazy Eights exercise**.
   examples: